 Artist (w): a true artist at heart, Steve has been seen on numerous occasions waxing artistic; furthermore, he actually produces good work with his artistic itch.
 He can easily produce works of art that are pleasing to the eye, and even sell them if so desired.

 Boxing (s): trained by the best combatants the U.S. government had to offer, Steve is himself a master of unarmed combat.
-As such, he can divide his total action score by two in order to make two unarmed attacks per exchange, the last of which occurs as a contingent action.
+As such, he can divide his total action score by two to make two unarmed attacks per exchange, the last of which occurs as a contingent action.

 Detective / Espionage (i): after his revival in the modern era, Steve has taken to performing clandestine work for the agency known as SHIELD.
 As such, he has honed his investigative skills considerably, and can easily dig up clues and unearth information when necessary.